PX4/PX4-Devguide/en/log/flight_review.md

 The following paragraphs and sections provide information about what plots to use for checking vibration levels, and how to analyse them.

-> **Tip** It is worth looking at multiple charts when analysing vibration (different charts can better highlight some issues).
+> **Tip** It is worth looking at multiple charts when analyzing vibration (different charts can better highlight some issues).

 ### Actuator Controls FFT